eNPS: The Complete Guide to Employee Net Promoter Score

 How Happily.ai Improves eNPS

 Happily.ai customers see an average 48-point improvement in eNPS.
-The employee engagement platform achieves this through daily micro-interactions, continuous feedback loops, and behavioral science-driven recognition systems with 97% adoption rates.
+The employee engagement platform achieves this through daily micro-interactions, continuous feedback loops, and behavioral science-driven recognition systems with 97% adoption rates (vs. the 25% industry average).
+This translates to approximately $480K in annual savings through reduced turnover and disengagement for a mid-sized company.

 Key Takeaways